harrytruman/elk-ansible/README.md

 `ansible -m setup all`

-And run the ELK install role:
+And run the ELK install role, making sure to define a name for the ELK cluster.

-`ansible-playbook -i inventory/hosts elk.yaml`
+`ansible-playbook -i inventory/hosts elk.yaml -e "elk_cluster_name=ELKdemo"`

 ### Pre-configuration
   1. Extract ELK packages